Best Weight Lifting Belt

 This is a bonus as it means that it shouldn’t take quite as long to break the belt in.
 So, you should be getting the most out of it a bit quicker than some of the stiffer belts.

 I would highly recommend the Longhorn belt if you have the budget for it.
 It is a very good belt and comes with a lifetime guarantee.

 If you do not quite have the budget for the Longhorn, Texas Belts cheaper alternative is the Toro Bravo belt.
 This is not quite as high quality as the Longhorn, as reflected in the lower price, but it still is an excellent belt.

 In fact, the vast majority of people won’t notice the minor drop in overall quality.
 The Toro Bravo does only come with a year’s warranty but should still last many years.

 I feel the Longhorn is the best belt in terms of quality.

-But, due to the lower price yet still high quality, I have actually chosen the Toro Bravo for my top pick.
+But, due to the lower price yet still high quality, I have actually chosen the Toro Bravo as my overall top pick.
 Casual lifters and competitors that aren’t at the elite level will do just fine with this one.